-The Regrarians Platform has been developed to provide a structure for a strategic, holistic and logical process to agricultural land planning and design which ensures all elements are taken into account.
+The Regrarians Platform has been developed to provide a structure for a strategic, holistic and logical process to agroecological landscape and enterprise planning which ensures all elements are taken into account:

-The Regrarians Platform also includes insights from some international ecological designers and decision-making systems.
-These include the work of Allan Savory of the Savory Institute and the Holistic Management movement (especially Kirk Gadzia and the late Bruce Ward); David Holmgren, the late Bill Mollison and others in the Permaculture Design movement (especially the late Toby Hemenway); as well as John and Nancy Jack Todd, Sim Van der Ryn, Dr. Vandana Shiva, Art Ludwig, Joel Salatin, Jaime Elizondo Braun, Johann Zeitsman, Ethan Roland and Gregory Landua among many others.
+As a meta-methodology, the Regrarians Platform also includes insights from agroecological and ecological designers and decision-making systems.
+These include the work of Allan Savory of the Savory Institute and the Holistic Management® movement (especially Kirk Gadzia, Graeme Hand & the late Bruce Ward); David Holmgren, the late Bill Mollison and others in the Permaculture Design movement (especially Rowe Morrow and the late Toby Hemenway); as well as John and Nancy Jack Todd, Sim Van der Ryn, Dr. Vandana Shiva, Art Ludwig, Joel Salatin, Paul Stamets, the late Lynn Margulis, Abe Collins, Jaime Elizondo Braun, Johann Zeitsman, Ethan Roland and Gregory Landua among many others.

-All Regrarians Ltd. consultation and training follows the Regrarians Platform of:
+All Regrarians Ltd. extension and outreach follows the Regrarians Platform of: